Lemon Meringue Pies are a particularly nice treat in the spring and especially for Mother’s day. So I thought why not make them in a jar.

 With an electric mixer, beat the egg whites with cream of tartar until soft peaks are formed.
 Gradually beat in the sugar until stiff peaks are formed and the sugar is dissolved.
 Transfer the meringue to a piping bag with large whole tip or a Ziploc bag with the corner cut off.
 Pipe the meringue over the surface of each pie.
 Turn the oven broiler on and place the meringue-covered pies on the top rack near the heat and cook for 1 to 2 minutes until the meringue starts to brown.
 (If you prefer, you may use a kitchen torch to carefully brown the meringue on top of each pie.)

 Notes: You can use bottled lemon juice or freshly squeezed lemon.
-The fresh lemon juice has a much brighter flavor in these pies.
+The fresh lemon juice has a much brighter flavor in these Lemon Meringue Pies In A Jar.
 If you aren’t interested in the meringue, you can serve it topped with whipped cream.
-These little pies will keep well, lidded, in the fridge.
+One last thing these cute Lemon Meringue Pies In A Jar will keep well, lidded, in the fridge.

 These little gems were a very big hit.
 As you can imagine they lasted a nano second.
 I’ll need to make double the amount the next time to ensure that I have leftovers for my friends (and me).